100-5x/MaximoDemo/README.md

-# IBM Maximo Demo Using a Hit-and-Miss Engine
+# IBM Maximo Demo Using a Hit-and-Miss Engine for Oshkosh

 ---